GSoC 2022 - ConscryptMode

 }

-provides a safe way for accessing the activity, should you need to, that
+provides a safe way of accessing the Activity

-will be guaranteed to be compatible with our future plans.
+compatible with our future plans.

 Robolectric has very limited APIs for View